Secret Ancient Knowledge Of Venus – Controversial Theory And Surprising Discovery – Part 1

 Ellen Lloyd - AncientPages.com - Why did our ancestors worship Venus?

-From the most ancient times, students of secret knowledge have considered Venus to be the most powerful and mysterious of all planets.
+From ancient times, students of secret knowledge have considered Venus to be the most powerful and mysterious planet.

-To our ancestors Venus must have appeared as one of the most beautiful objects visible in the night sky.
-It is no wonder that the planet was worshipped worldwide, but was its beauty truly the only reason why it was adored by the ancients?
+To our ancestors, Venus must have appeared as one of the most beautiful objects visible in the night sky.
+It is no wonder that the planet was worshipped worldwide, but was its beauty truly the only reason why the ancients adored it?

 The story behind our ancestors’ fascination with Venus is more complex than we dare to imagine.
 As we explore the subject in detail, we encounter a controversial theory and surprising discovery that give us much to ponder.